Investing

 FDI in Figures

 Uzbekistan, situated in the heart of Central Asia, is an emerging lower-middle-income economy undergoing a significant transformation.
 Since the launch of an unprecedented reform program in 2017, the country has shifted from an isolated and highly centralized economy to one that is more welcoming to private investors and resilient against external factors.
-Investors are attracted by abundant raw materials and labor resources, direct access to markets across Central Asia, and various incentives and preferences, including state subsidies in some cases.
+Investors are attracted by abundant raw materials and labour resources, direct access to markets across Central Asia, and various incentives and preferences, including state subsidies in some cases.
 Despite improvements in the legal framework, success in business still depends on support from the government due to weak contract enforcement and dispute resolution mechanisms.
 Uzbekistan's legislation, such as the Law on Investments and Investment Activities, ensures the free transfer of funds out of the country and protects investments from nationalization.
 Discrimination against foreign investors based on nationality, residence, or origin is prohibited by law.
 However, the government maintains control over capital flows in key industries, promoting investments in preapproved projects, particularly those focused on exports.
 The National Investment Program for 2023-2025, outlined in Presidential Resolution 459 of December 28, 2022, encompasses 768 projects valued at USD 55.4 billion.
 The Ministry of Investment, Industry, and Trade oversee the registration of investment projects, while the Investments Promotion Agency offers foreign investors consulting services, information and analysis, assistance with business registration, and other legal support.
-In 2022, the Government of Uzbekistan (GOU) persisted in its efforts to diminish government intervention in the economy by privatizing state-owned enterprises and assets across various sectors including chemical, transportation, construction, and banking.
+In 2022, the Government of Uzbekistan persisted in its efforts to diminish government intervention in the economy by privatizing state-owned enterprises and assets across various sectors including chemical, transportation, construction, and banking.
 Throughout the year, monopolies held by state-owned enterprises in the air transportation and chemical industries were effectively dismantled.
-Overall, Uzbekistan ranks 82nd among the 132 economies on the Global Innovation Index 2023 and 103rd out of 184 countries on the latest Index of Economic Freedom.
+Overall, Uzbekistan ranks 83rd among the 133 economies on the Global Innovation Index 2024 and 100th out of 184 countries on the latest Index of Economic Freedom.

 Foreign Direct Investment 202020212022